jpcura/cse15l-lab-reports/Lab_Report_1.md

+##Lab Report 1, Julian Curatolo
 1.
 ```
 [user@sahara ~]$ cd
 ```
 * pwd: /home
-* There was no argument provided for cd, which changes the working directory, so no output or change in directory occured.
+* There was no argument provided for cd, which changes the working directory, so no output or change in the directory occurred.
 * no error

 ```